For years, we’ve been applying ice packs, and frozen peas to help alleviate swelling or soothe aches and pains.

 Nonetheless, it does boast a large cooling reservoir, comes with a digital timer, and is designed for post-surgery use so if you’re seeking out an after-surgery cold therapy system, this is right up your alley.

-Pros: Digital timer, comes with knee bladder, largest cooling reservoir available, another model available for other areas of the body
+- Another model available for other areas of the body

 You can also opt for continuous use to keep the machine going for the maximum time.
 It also has a high and low setting.

-Furthermore, the Arctic ice machine comes with a universal wrap and a Velcro strap which can be used on various areas of the body such as the hip, ankle, shoulder, and even your wrist and elbow.
+Furthermore, the Arctic Ice Machine comes with a universal wrap and a Velcro strap which can be used on various areas of the body such as the hip, ankle, shoulder, and even your wrist and elbow.

 Despite these issues, if you suffer from chronic pain, inflammation, diabetes, or joint pain this machine is worth a try.